Muratpaşa Bld. SK (women's handball)

 Muratpaşa Belediyesi SK (Muratpaşa Belediyesi Spor Kulübü) is the women's handball team of the same named club sponsored by the Municipality of Muratpaşa in Antalya, Turkey.
-The team play in the Turkish Super League.
 Club colors are orange, navy and white.

 Competitions

 Domestic

 The team finished the 2010–11 season ranking at third place.
 Subsequently, they became three times champion of the Turkish Handball Super League in serie.
 At the end of the 2014–15 season, Muratpaşa Bld.
 SK lost the final play-offs to Yenimahalle Bld.
 SK and became runner-up.

 International

-They won the semifinals at the 2011–12 Women's EHF Challenge Cup defeating the French team CJF Fleury by 67-68 in total.
+They won the semifinals at the 2011–12 Women's EHF Challenge Cup defeating the French team CJF Fleury by 67–68 in total.
 Muratpaşa Bld.
-S played the semifinals at the 2014–15 Women's EHF Cup, lost however to the Danish Team Tvis Holstebro by 49-67 in total.
+S played the semifinals at the 2014–15 Women's EHF Cup, lost however to the Danish Team Tvis Holstebro by 49–67 in total.
 In 2014, they took part at the 2014 Bucharest Trophy without success.
-The team failed to advance to the quarterfinals at the 2015–16 Women's EHF Cup losing to the German HC Leipzig by 51-69 in the knockout stage.
+The team failed to advance to the quarterfinals at the 2015–16 Women's EHF Cup losing to the German HC Leipzig by 51–69 in the knockout stage.